OpenEvalProject/evals/manuscripts/elife-93178/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/05dk0ce17 Washington State University, Department of Veterinary Microbiology and Pathology Pullman United States
+1. Washington State University, Department of Veterinary Microbiology and Pathology Pullman United States ([ROR:05dk0ce17](https://ror.org/05dk0ce17))
-2. https://ror.org/0293rh119 University of Oregon, Institute of Molecular Biology Eugene United States
+2. University of Oregon, Institute of Molecular Biology Eugene United States ([ROR:0293rh119](https://ror.org/0293rh119))
-3. https://ror.org/0293rh119 University of Oregon, Department of Chemistry & Biochemistry Eugene United States
+3. University of Oregon, Department of Chemistry & Biochemistry Eugene United States ([ROR:0293rh119](https://ror.org/0293rh119))
-4. https://ror.org/05dk0ce17 Washington State University, Department of Mathematics and Statistics Pullman United States
+4. Washington State University, Department of Mathematics and Statistics Pullman United States ([ROR:05dk0ce17](https://ror.org/05dk0ce17))

 † Corresponding author

 ## Abstract

 Bacteria of the family Enterobacteriaceae are associated with gastrointestinal (GI) bleeding and bacteremia and are a leading cause of death, from sepsis, for individuals with inflammatory bowel diseases.
 The bacterial behaviors and mechanisms underlying why these bacteria are prone to bloodstream entry remain poorly understood.
-Herein, we report that clinical isolates of non-typhoidal Salmonella enterica serovars, Escherichia coli , and Citrobacter koseri are rapidly attracted toward sources of human serum.
+Herein, we report that clinical isolates of non-typhoidal Salmonella enterica serovars, Escherichia coli, and Citrobacter koseri are rapidly attracted toward sources of human serum.
 To simulate GI bleeding, we utilized an injection-based microfluidics device and found that femtoliter volumes of human serum are sufficient to induce bacterial attraction to the serum source.
 This response is orchestrated through chemotaxis and the chemoattractant L-serine, an amino acid abundant in serum that is recognized through direct binding by the chemoreceptor Tsr.
 We report the first crystal structures of Salmonella Typhimurium Tsr in complex with L-serine and identify a conserved amino acid recognition motif for L-serine shared among Tsr orthologues.
 We find Tsr to be widely conserved among Enterobacteriaceae and numerous World Health Organization priority pathogens associated with bloodstream infections.
 Lastly, we find that Enterobacteriaceae use human serum as a source of nutrients for growth and that chemotaxis and the chemoreceptor Tsr provide a competitive advantage for migration into enterohemorrhagic lesions.
 We define this bacterial behavior of taxis toward serum, colonization of hemorrhagic lesions, and the consumption of serum nutrients as ‘bacterial vampirism’, which may relate to the proclivity of Enterobacteriaceae for bloodstream infections.

 ## Introduction